nyreehinton/content-ops-starter/content/pages/blog/etf.md

     flexDirection: col
 isFeatured: false
 ---
-<div style="text-align: center">## Exchange Traded Funds</div>

-**Exchange-traded funds** (ETFs) represent a transformative shift in investment vehicles, combining the intraday liquidity of stocks with the diversified exposure of mutual funds.
-Unlike mutual funds, which settle at end-of-day net asset values (NAVs), ETFs require real-time price discovery mechanisms to maintain parity between market prices and underlying assets.
+<div style="text-align: left">**Exchange-traded funds** (ETFs) represent a transformative shift in investment vehicles, combining the intraday liquidity of stocks with the diversified exposure of mutual funds.
+Unlike mutual funds, which settle at end-of-day net asset values (NAVs), ETFs require real-time price discovery mechanisms to maintain parity between market prices and underlying assets. </div>

 Capital Group’s 2022 ETF launches marked the firm’s strategic *entry* into this competitive arena.
 With over $31 billion in ETF assets under management by 2025, these products demanded a reimagining of data acquisition, vendor partnerships, and system architecture to meet regulatory transparency mandates and investor expectations and required infrastructure capable of reconciling daily creation/redemption baskets, tracking seeding capital flows, and maintaining compliance across 7+ vendor partnership